• Skip to primary navigation

 This side dish is full of proteins, therefore, making the meal more substantial and satiating.

-The meatballs' savoriness combines incredibly well with the rich shakshuka sauce.
+The meatballs' savoriness combines incredibly well with the rich shakshuka sauce - and for related pairings, see spaghetti and meatballs side suggestions for classic complements.

 You're bound to enjoy every bite of the meal when you have meatballs and shakshuka on the table.